yoshy3904/GameboyC/README.md

 # GameboyC
-A C-like compiler for the GameBoy.
+A C-like compiler for the GameBoy written in C++.

 ## How does it work?
 It produces .asm files that can be compiled into .gb files using rgbds (https://rgbds.gbdev.io/).
 It uses SFML to read .png files, but the translator itself is fully independant.